Biobix/maelstRom/README.md

 ## Installation

-MAGE can be installed using the function from the package:
+MAGE can be installed using the `install_github` function from the `devtools` package:

 ``` r
 library(devtools)